 Fellows have access to the full range of expertise, infrastructure, equipment, and technology of S4.
 Fellows will also be invited to regular and special S4 events and have access to special Fellow funding.
 Fellows provide consulting assistance to other students and faculty, and they may also be involved in S4 training workshops or future GIS Institutes.
 Each year a small number of exceptional S4 Fellows are named Senior Fellows in recognition of their contribution to GIS training, research, and outreach.

 Application to the GIS Institute constitutes application to the Fellows Program.
-Students who believe they qualify through similar training should contact Rachel Franklin, Associate Director of S4.
+Students who believe they qualify through similar training should contact Kevin Mwenda, Associate Director of S4.